Duke in Aix-en-Provence

 International Student Identity Card (ISIC)

-An International Student Identity Card (ISIC) is optional.
+You may also be interested in applying for an International Student Identity Card (ISIC), which is optional.
 ISIC is the only internationally recognized form of student ID, endorsed by UNESCO.
 The ISIC will allow you to enter many museums free or for reduced fees and will often entitle you to travel discounts.
 If purchased in the U.S., the card also carries with it a supplemental insurance policy, which can prove to be very helpful in the event of serious injury.

 You may purchase this card through www.myisic.com.
 Processing of the card takes between 4-15 days.
 After confirmation of enrollment and prior to departure for the program, email your ISIC card/policy number and expiration date to email@example.com.